aithoughts/chat-aipm/README.md

 - **DeepSeek**: Integrated with the DeepSeek series models, an innovative AI startup from China, The product has been designed to provide a model that balances performance with price.
 [Learn more](https://www.deepseek.com/)
 - **Qwen**: Integrated the Qwen series models, including the latest **qwen-turbo**, **qwen-plus** and **qwen-max**.
 [Lean more](https://help.aliyun.com/zh/dashscope/developer-reference/model-introduction)

 At the same time, we are also planning to support more model service providers, such as Replicate and Perplexity, to further enrich our service provider library.
-If you would like LobeChat to support your favorite service provider, feel free to join our [community discussion](https://github.com/lobehub/lobe-chat/discussions/1284).
+If you would like AiPMChat to support your favorite service provider, feel free to join our [community discussion](https://github.com/aipmhub/aipm-chat/discussions/1284).

 <div align="right">